leandrobeandrade/aws-training/udemy/questoes1.md

 ## 1º Teste (Seção 3 - Cloud Computing)

-> 01] **Você SÓ deseja gerenciar aplicativos e dados.
-Que tipo de modelo de Cloud Computing você deve usar?**
+> 01] **You ONLY want to manage Applications and Data.
+Which type of Cloud Computing model should you use?**

 [ ] On-premises [ ] Infrastructure as a Service (IaaS) [ ] Software as a Service (SaaS) [ ] Platform as a Service (PASS)

-> 02] **Qual é o modelo de preços da computação em nuvem?**
+> 02] **What is the pricing model of Cloud Computing?**

-[ ] Descontos ao longo do tempo [ ] Pague conforme usar [ ] Pague uma vez por ano [ ] Preços fixos
+[ ] Discounts over time [ ] Pay-as-you-go [ ] Pay once a year [ ] Flat-rate pricing

-> 03] **Qual identidade de infraestrutura global é composta por um ou mais data centers discretos com energia, rede e conectividade redundantes e é usada para implantar infraestrutura?**
+> 03] **Which Global Infrastructure identity is composed of one or more discrete data centers with redundant power, networking, and connectivity, and are used to deploy infrastructure?**

-[ ] Locais de borda [ ] Az's [ ] Regions
+[ ] Edge Locations [ ] Az's [ ] Regions

-> 04] **Qual das alternativas a seguir NÃO é uma das Cinco Características da Computação em Nuvem?**
+> 04] **Which of the following is NOT one of the Five Characteristics of Cloud Computing?**

-R: Dedicate support Agent to help you deploy aplications
+[ ] Rapid elasticity and scalability [ ] Multi-tenancy and resource pooling [ ] Dedicate support Agent to help you deploy aplications [ ] On-demand self service

-> 05] **Quais são os três fundamentos de precificação da Nuvem AWS?**
+> 05] **Which are the 3 pricing fundamentals of the AWS Cloud?**
-- R: Compute, Storage and Data Transfer out of the AWS Cloud
+[ ] Compute, Storage and Data Transfer in the AWS Cloud [ ] Compute, Networking and Data Transfer out of the AWS Cloud [ ] Compute, Storage and Data Transfer out of the AWS Cloud [ ] Storage, Functions and Data Transfer out of the AWS Cloud

-> 06] **Qual das opções a seguir NÃO é um ponto a ser considerado ao escolher uma região da AWS?**
+> 06] **Which of the following options is NOT a point of consideration when choosing an AWS Region?**
-- R: Capacity availability
+[ ] Compliance with data governance [ ] Latency [ ] Capacity availability [ ] Pricing

-> 07] **Qual das opções a seguir NÃO é uma vantagem da computação em nuvem?**
+> 07] **Which of the following is NOT an advantage of Cloud Computing?**
-- R: Train your employees less
+[ ] Trade capital [ ] Train your employees less [ ] Go global in minutes [ ] Stop spending money running and maintaning data centers

-> 08] **As regiões da AWS são compostas por?**
+> 08] **AWS Regions are composed of?**
-- R: Three or more AZ's
+[ ] Two or more Edge Locations [ ] One or more discrete data centers [ ] Three or more AZ's

-> 09] **Quais dos serviços a seguir têm escopo global?**
+> 09] **Which of the following services has a global scope?**
-- R: IAM
+[ ] EC2 [ ] IAM [ ] Lambda [ ] Rekognition

-> 10] **Qual das alternativas a seguir é a definição de computação em nuvem?**
+> 10] **Which of the following is the definition of Cloud Computing?**
-- R: On-demand availability of computer system resources, specially data storage (cloud storage) and computer power, without direct active managment by user
+[ ] Rapidly develop, test and launch software applications [ ] Automatic and quick ability to acquire resources as you need them and release resources when you no longer need them [ ] On-demand availability of computer system resources, specially data storage (cloud storage) and computer power, without direct active managment by user [ ] Change resource types when needed

-> 11] **O que define a distribuição de responsabilidades pela segurança na Nuvem AWS?**
+> 11] **What defines the distribution of responsibilities for security in the AWS Cloud?**
-- R: The Shared Responsability Model
+[ ] AWS Pricing Fundamentals [ ] The Shared Responsability Model [ ] AWS Acceptable Use Policy [ ] The AWS Management Console

-> 12] **Uma empresa gostaria de beneficiar das vantagens da Nuvem Pública, mas gostaria de manter ativos sensíveis na sua própria infraestrutura.
-Qual modelo de implantação a empresa deve usar?**
+> 12] **A company would like to benefit from the advantages of the Public Cloud but would like to keep sensitive assets in its own infrastructure.
+Which deployment model should the company use?**
-- R: Hybrid Cloud
+[ ] Private Cloud [ ] Public Cloud [ ] Hybrid Cloud

-> 13] **O que NÃO está autorizado a fazer na AWS de acordo com a Política de Uso Aceitável da AWS?**
+> 13] **What is NOT authorized to do on AWS according to the AWS Acceptable Use Policy?**
-- R: Run analytics on stolen content
+[ ] Building a gaming application [ ] Deploying a website [ ] Run analytics on stolen content [ ] Backup your data

 ## 2º Teste (Seção 4 - IAM)

 > **What is a proper definition of IAM Roles?**
-- R: An IAM entity that defines a set of permissions for making AWS service requests, that will be used by aws services.
+[ ] An IAM entity that defines a set of permissions for making AWS service requests, that will be used by aws services [ ] IAM Users in multiple Groups [ ] A password policy [ ] Permissions assigned to Users to perform actions

 > **Which of the following is an IAM Security Tool?**
 - R: IAM Credential Report